brianorwhatever/blockchain/Notes/cryptoeconomics/markets.md

 So a market can be a way for people to collectively orchestrate themselves and direct their efforts toward whatever it is that they value.
 This is a bottom up approach to human coordination that is *much* stronger than top down.

-The problem up until now is that it has not been possible to actually decide what we want to incentivize and create a market that achieves that.
-Partly because we can't just define arbitrary market rules and ensure that participants follow them without huge overhead.

 ## Price

 One of the things that markets do is price goods/services.
 The mechanism by which this is done is supply and demand.
 The market should determine the proper price for a good/service such that the 'correct' amount of effort/resources are allocated to producing it.